Endpoint reference¶

 Response

-The new secret is shown once in this response — afterwards we only store its hash.
+The new secret is shown once in this response.
 Store it before navigating away.

 Note on the subscription model: your integration has a single webhook URL and a single signing secret, declared in your integration manifest at registration time.
 There are no per-event-type subscription objects to manage - when your manifest declares an event type, you receive deliveries for it automatically as soon as you have an installation token that's authorized for the matching event.